US

 Enterprise Resource Planning (ERP) is another tool whose ultimate purpose is to enhance the profitability of a business.
 Similar to CRM, ERP enables prompt sharing of processed and standardized data across departments.
 It works in the following way.

-Since both platforms attempt to solve the common ultimate problem approaching the task from different vantage points, it makes sense to make use of both, integrating CRM into ERP.
+Since both platforms attempt to solve the common ultimate problem of approaching the task from different vantage points, it makes sense to make use of both, integrating CRM into ERP.

-What is CRM module in ERP?
+What is the CRM module in ERP?

 Custom or off-the-shelf: A choice that matters

-Conventionally, the choice you will have to make is described as a control vs cost alternative, since the main advantage of ready-made solutions is their lower price and the chief asset that bespoke software brings is the ability to commission whatever you need in CRM.
+Conventionally, the choice you will have to make is described as a control vs. cost alternative since the main advantage of ready-made solutions is their lower price, and the chief asset that bespoke software brings is the ability to commission whatever you need in CRM.
 However, such a summary view isn’t totally accurate because the comparatively small money you fork out for an off-the-shelf platform subscription is to be paid monthly, and if this solution is a cloud-based one, it will cost you a pretty penny once you calculate the string of annual payments you make.

 With all these considerations accumulating, bespoke solutions seem extremely beckoning.
-Here you can see your idea implemented to the minute detail to give you unique features and capabilities that will suit your organization to a tee.
+Here, you can see your idea implemented to the minute detail to give you unique features and capabilities that will suit your organization to a tee.
 The ability to scale and customize it provides flexibility and broad adaptability to the shifting conditions of the market.

 Conclusion